kaurrachneet6/Vision-Based-Gait-Analysis-Framework-for-Predicting-Multiple-Sclerosis/README.md

 ### Data Preperation
 * **Downsample.ipynb**: To convert videos to frames at a 30FPS (frames per second) and downsample if needed.
 * **OpenPose2Dkeypoints.ipynb**: To compute 2D coordinates from extracted frames using OpenPose package https://github.com/CMU-Perceptual-Computing-Lab/openpose.
 * **CameraCalibartion.ipynb**: To convert pixel units to centimeters (cm) in world coordinates considering the origin of the treadmill as the origin of the world coordinates.
+* **PostProcessing2Ddata.ipynb**: To manage left-right swap issue and missing value treatment for lower body frames and retaining the coorect body markers for the feet frames.
+Also computes the statistics of the postprocessing steps.

 ### Machine Learning